Philip Zelikow

-Philip David Zelikow (/ˈzɛlɪkoʊ/; born September 21, 1954) is an American diplomat, academic and author.
+Philip David Zelikow (/ˈzɛlɪkoʊ/; born 21 September 1954) is an American diplomat and international relations scholar.

 He has worked as the executive director of the 9/11 Commission, director of the Miller Center of Public Affairs at the University of Virginia, and counselor of the United States Department of State.

-He is the White Burkett Miller Professor of History at the University of Virginia and was American Academy in Berlin Axel Springer Fellow, in the fall of 2009.
+He is the Botha-Chan Senior Fellow at Stanford University's Hoover Institution after serving for 25 years as the White Burkett Miller Professor of History at the University of Virginia.
+In the fall of 2009 he was American Academy in Berlin Axel Springer Fellow.

 Education

 Zelikow received a BA in history and political science from the University of Redlands, a JD from the University of Houston Law Center (where he was an editor of the law review), and a MALD and PhD in international relations from the Fletcher School of Law and Diplomacy at Tufts University.

 Career

 Academic and federal government positions

 After practicing law in the early 1980s, Zelikow turned toward the field of national security.
 He was adjunct professor of national security affairs at the Naval Postgraduate School in Monterey, California in 1984–1985.

 He joined the United States Department of State through the standard examination process for the foreign service as a career civil servant.
 As a foreign service officer, he served overseas at the U.S. mission to the conventional arms control talks in Vienna, at the State Department's 24-hour crisis center, and on the secretariat staff for Secretary of State George P. Shultz, during the second Reagan administration (1985–1989).

 In 1989, in the George H. W. Bush administration, Zelikow was detailed to the National Security Council, where he was involved as a senior White House staffer in the diplomacy surrounding the German reunification and the diplomatic settlements accompanying the end of the Cold War in Europe.
 During the first Gulf War, he aided President Bush, National Security Advisor Brent Scowcroft, and Secretary of State James Baker in diplomatic affairs related to the coalition.
 He co-authored, with Condoleezza Rice, the book Germany Unified and Europe Transformed: A Study in Statecraft (1995), an academic study of the politics of reunification.

 In 1991, Zelikow left the NSC to go to Harvard University.
-From 1991 to 1998, he was Associate Professor of Public Policy and co-director of Harvard's Intelligence and Policy Program, at Harvard Kennedy School.
+From 1991 to 1998, he was associate professor of Public Policy and co-director of Harvard's Intelligence and Policy Program, at Harvard Kennedy School.